 Feedback is one of the fastest ways to learn and grow.
 When an employee receives feedback they understand their shortcomings better and will be able to solve them better.
 However, we often only see linear feedback from the manager to their subordinates.
 While that is fruitful it is important to get 360 degree feedback to truly understand and grow holistically.
 It’s also a great way for employees to discover their blind spots.

 If you as an HR manager are looking for more time to manage human resources check out the StartupHR Toolkit.
-It is the largest collection of HR document templates which helps you create policies, write letters, and make calculations easily.
+It is the largest collection of HR document templates which help you create policies, write letters, and make calculations easily.
 Therefore, saving you time to focus on the human resource of the company.

-360-degree feedback is a performance metric system where employees receive anonymous and confidential feedback from the people they work with.
+360-degree feedback is a performance metric system where employees receive anonymous and also, confidential feedback from the people they work with.
 This includes an employee’s colleagues, project partners, managers, and even subordinates.
 Feedback gets its name from the idea that individuals are evaluated from a variety of standpoints.
 This is in contrast to the transitional model of feedback where superiors review their juniors.

 It helps employees and managers understand their strengths and weaknesses.
 This model is being used by organizations to help individuals develop their professional and interpersonal skills.
 This model also helps HR managers make appraisal and promotional decisions.
 However, one must keep in mind that a 360 degree review might not be completely reliable, as the feedback is subjective and completely dependent on people’s perceptions.